-If there’s one fit food trend I’m on board with, it’s that kale, beetroot and quinoa are making their way onto more American plates.
+If there’s one food trend we’re on board with, it’s that kale, beets, and quinoa are making their way onto more American plates.

 16 Healthy Foods That Aren’t Really That Healthy